tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 su tigergraph
 gadmin status
 ```
-GPE and GSE should be WARMING UP and all other services should RUNNNING.
+GPE and GSE should be WARMING UP and all other services should be RUNNNING.

 &nbsp;
 ## Config Tigergraph